Below are the ICTR Biographies of the Conference and Programme Chairs, Key Note Speakers and Mini-Track Chairs.

 Conference and Programme Chairs

-Jorge Marques is an Assistant Professor at the University Portucalense (UPT) and researcher at REMIT - Research in Economics, Management and Information Technologies.
-He is also a researcher at CEGOT - Centre of Studies on Geography and Spatial Planning.
-He has a degree in Hospitality Management from the Higher Institute of Espinho, and PhD in Tourism, Leisure and Culture, from the University of Coimbra (Portugal).
-His research interests include the themes related to hospitality management, tourism management and planning, with special emphasis in the Business Tourism segment.
+Jorge Marques is Assistant Professor at the University Portucalense (UPT), researcher at REMIT - Research in Economics, Management and Information Technologies and CEGOT - Centre of Studies on Geography and Spatial Planning.
+Bachelor degree in Hospitality Management from the Higher Institute of Espinho, and PhD in Tourism, Leisure and Culture, from the University of Coimbra (Portugal).